nightfallai/nightfall_circle_orb/README.md

 ### ConditionSetUUID

 A condition set uuid is a unique identifier of a condition set, which can be created via [app.nightfall.ai](app.nightfall.ai).
-Once defined, you can simply input the uuid in the your config file, e.g.
+Once defined, you can simply input the uuid in your config file, e.g.

 ```json
 { "conditionSetUUID": "A0BA0D76-78B4-4E10-B653-32996060316B" }